kodjunkie/node-raspar/README.md

 # Raspar

-Node API for scraping lossless mp3s, videos, EDM tracks, archived files and more.
+Node API for scraping lossless mp3s, albums, EDM tracks, and more.